fivetran/dbt_netsuite_source/README.md

     netsuite2__using_vendor_categories: false # True by default.
 Disable `vendorcategory` if you don't categorize your vendors
     netsuite2__using_jobs: false # True by default.
 Disable `job` if you don't use jobs
     netsuite2__using_employees: false # True by default.
 Disable `employee` if you don't use employees.
+    netsuite2__fiscal_calendar_enabled: true # False by default.
+Enable `fiscalcalendar` if you have a fiscal year starting on a month different than January.

 ```